Last Updated on April 25, 2022 by Gary Stephen

 But you might be quite surprised to know that Bermuda grasses can bury way deeper than that.
 Its root system can implant as much as 72 inches or 6 feet deep into the ground.
 It can even go further depending on the condition of the soil.

 Why is Bermuda grass bad for your lawn?

 The Bermuda grass in itself is not a bad or harmful kind of turf.
 But sometimes its persistence and aggressiveness make it too overwhelming to handle.

 Its intrusive nature can in no time overrun other cultivars planted in your lawn.
 Aside from that, it can even spread and grow towards your neighbor’s ground as well.

 This grass cannot seem to contain itself and stay steady in places you wanted them to.
 That is how invasive they are.

-Here are the different types of herbicides that you may use to kill bermuda grass.
+Here are the different types of weed killers that you may use to kill Bermuda grass.

 A pre-emergent herbicide targets the germinating seeds of the bermuda grass.
 It does nothing to affect or eradicate the existing growths.

 This weed killer acts by creating a barrier in the soil to inhibit the seeds from sprouting.
 The main goal here is to keep the barrier intact at all times.
 Any untoward breaks may defeat the purpose and render the treatment less effective.